-- If the client chooses to change their attorney before the case ends, they will often have to pay their former attorney’s fees and expenses.
+- If the client chooses to change their attorney before the case ends, they often have to pay their former attorney’s fees and expenses.

 - The contingency fee may not cover disbursements such as court filing fees, transcript costs, expert witnesses, etc., in the event of a loss.

 Contingency fee agreements are potentially risky for the attorney in that: